Gravitational instability in partially ionized plasmas: A two-fluid approach: Equilibrium and basic equations

 The momentum equations for electrons and neutrals, respectively, are

-where $\rho_j=n_jm_j$ and ${\bm v}_j$ are, respectively, the mass density and velocity of $j$-th species fluid, ${\bm E}$ is the electric field, ${\bm B}$ is the uniform magnetic field, $e$ is the elementary charge, and $c$ is the speed of light in vacuum.
+where $\rho_j=n_jm_j$ and ${\bm v}_j$ are, respectively, the mass density (in which $n_j$ is the number density and $m_j$ the mass) and velocity of $j$-th species fluid, ${\bm E}$ is the electric field, and ${\bm B}$ is the uniform magnetic field.
 To present an equivalent momentum equation for the EN fluid, we combine Eqs. \eqref{eq-mom-e} and \eqref{eq-mom-n} and define the density and velocity for the EN fluid as follows.

 In the limit of $\alpha_{\rm{e}}\equiv\rho_{\rm{e}}/\rho_{\rm{n}}\ll1$, we have ${\bm v}={\bm v}_n+\alpha_{\rm{e}} {\bm v}_e$, ${\bm v}_e\approx {\bm v}-{\bm u}$, and ${\bm v}_n\approx{\bm v}+\alpha_{\rm{e}} {\bm u}$.